EU CRA Regulation

 The CRA leads to a significant expansion of product liability in the area of cybersecurity and requires a fundamental review of the insurance strategy.
 Companies must prepare for new liability risks and adjust their insurance coverage accordingly to ensure comprehensive protection against CRA-related risks.

 A CRA-compliant incident response strategy requires more than traditional IT security measures.
 It must integrate regulatory reporting obligations, stakeholder communication, forensic investigations and continuous improvement processes.
-The strategy should be proactive, scalable and adapted to the specific risks of digital products.
+The strategy should be proactive, flexible and adapted to the specific risks of digital products.

 24 hours for serious incidents.